alexmartian24/yello-wayup-backend-challenge/README.md

 ## Submission Process:
 * Please submit your code in a new GitHub repository.
 You can start by forking this repository into your account and then create a clone of it locally.

+## View Submission:

+To view the project and the project readme, enter the url_shortener directory.